 If you would like more information please contact them directly .

-Are you familiar with Temporary Financial Assistance - The American Legion Department of Maryland?
-Help others out by answering these questions.
+Do you have a question for Temporary Financial Assistance - The American Legion Department of Maryland?

 I can't get around to get help with the weekly rate at the Hotel and we will be on the street this week if we can't get any help.
 I need help for this week ,my social security check is only 826.00 a month, we was living with her father and helping with the rent and he passed away and we got evicted from the apartment cause we couldn't pay the rent, the rent was 1057.00.